ktappdev/kenvim/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have a feature request, bug report, or want to contribute code, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## Support

 If you encounter any issues or have questions, please don't hesitate to reach out to us.
-You can open an issue on our [GitHub repository](https://github.com/your-username/kenvim/issues) or join our [Discord server](https://discord.gg/your-invite-link) for community support.
+You can open an issue on our [GitHub repository](https://github.com/your-username/kenvim/issues) or join our [Discord server](https://discord.gg/tm9HfqUNfw) for community support.

 ## License

-KeNVim is released under the [MIT License](LICENSE).
+KenVim is released under the [MIT License](LICENSE).

 ---